 A sidewalk shed installed along a facade with Unsafe conditions must stay in place until either of two things happen:

 Removing the sidewalk shed before either of one of these conditions is met can result in an $10,000 fine.
-If the shed has already been taken down and a DOB inspector subsequently determines there are still Unsafe conditions at the building, the shed will have to be re-installed.
-Since it costs significantly more to reinstall a shed than pay the monthly shed rental, it is prudent to keep the shed in place until the DOB accepts the Amended Report.
+If the shed has already been taken down and a DOB inspector subsequently determines there are still Unsafe conditions at the building, the shed will have to be reinstalled.
+Since it costs significantly more to reinstall a shed than pay the monthly shed rental, it is much more cost effective to keep the shed up until the DOB officially accepts the Amended Report.

 What are the filing fees?

-Owners who fail to file a FISP report by the deadline face a penalty of $250 per month, and an additional $1,000 annual penalty.
-Owners who fail to either correct an Unsafe condition or request a time extension also face a $1,000 per month penalty until the condition is corrected and an acceptable Amended Report has been filed.
+- Owners who fail to correct an Unsafe Condition face a $1,000 per month penalty plus an additional monthly penalty based on the linear footage of sidewalk shed until the condition has been corrected and an acceptable Amended Report has been filed.

 - A civil penalty of $2,000 will be assessed for failure to correct Safe with a Repair and Maintenance Program (SWARMP) conditions by the next cycle.